The Construction (Design and Management) Regulations 2015 [CDM]

 The file should only contain information about significant and/or unusual risks that are likely to be needed during any subsequent project e.g. the next event/production.
 The type of information could include how a novel structure has to be dismantled in a particular sequence to ensure it remains stable during dismantling.

 The file should contain enough detail to allow the likely risks to be identified and addressed by those carrying out the work and be proportionate to those risks.
 It shouldn’t include pre-construction information, contractual documents, etc.

-A proportionate approach to routine, standard set and temporary structure builds may simply be to say there are no unusual or significant features – in terms of its design or construction methods.
+A proportionate approach to routine, standard set, and temporary structure build may simply be to say there are no unusual or significant features – in terms of its design or construction methods.